-5Applicants who sign an agreement in the year of application do not have project activity to report until the following year.
+&lt;sup>1Applicants who sign an agreement in the year of application do not have project activity to report until the following year.
 Even if all required Forms 312N are submitted, this total will not equal the number of active signed agreements.

-6FTE = Full-time equivalent.
+&lt;sup>2FTE = Full-time equivalent

-7The estimated average wage of new jobs is calculated by multiplying positive FTE growth by the average wage of each project to determine the estimated compensation.
-The sum of estimated compensation for all projects in the industry group is divided by the total positive FTE growth of the industry group.
+&lt;sup>3The estimated average wage of new jobs is calculated by multiplying FTE growth by the most recently reported average wage of each project to determine the estimated compensation.
+The sum of estimated compensation for all projects in the industry group is divided by the total FTE growth of the industry group.

-2To maintain confidentiality, the following industry groups are combined in Other Manufacturing:
+&lt;sup>4To maintain confidentiality, the listed industry groups are reported combined.